Canvasback Kid Productions

 “Not all that’s buried is lost.
 Mr. Prine’s resting place on Staten Island was publicized by a local documentary filmmaker, and area residents have rallied around finding ways to commemorate it.”

-— Greg Melville, The New York Times Op-Ed on “Staten Island Graveyard”
+— Greg Melville, The New York Times Op-Ed on “American Graveyard”

 “… a tribute to what New York sounded like when the working class stood as a more central cultural presence.”